Ciela-Institute/caustics/docs/index.rst

 The easiest way to install is to make a new virtual environment then run::

-    pip install caustic
+    pip install caustics

-this will install all the required libraries and then install caustic and you are ready to go!
-You can check out the tutorials afterwards to see some of caustic's capabilities.
-If you want to help out with building the caustic code base check out the developer installation instructions instead.
+this will install all the required libraries and then install caustics and you are ready to go!
+You can check out the tutorials afterwards to see some of caustics's capabilities.
+If you want to help out with building the caustics code base check out the developer installation instructions instead.

 Read The Docs
 =============